nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

 1. User chooses to delete a specified task.
-2. BucketList requests for confirmation.
+2. System requests for confirmation.
 3. User confirms deletion
-4. BucketList delete the selected task and displays the updated list of task.
+4. System delete the selected task and displays the updated list of task.
 Use case ends.

 **Extensions**

 1a.
 The specified task cannot be found.
 	1a1.
-BucketList shows an error message.
+System shows an error message.
 	Use case ends